WiseAlpha is an online platform that offers individual investors senior secured and high yield corporate bonds and loans from UK and EU companies.

 You can read more about the fee structure here.

 Taxes are not deducted automatically.
 You’ll need to do that yourself in your home country.

 How is my portfolio doing

-I’ve started to invest in WiseAlpha last December and kept adding small amounts until this year in March.
+I’ve started investing with WiseAlpha in December 2018, and kept adding small amounts since then almost every month.